oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![create-like-comparison-template-page](images/create-like-comparison-template.png " create-like-comparison-template-page ")

-5. A complete copy of the Database Instance template with a unique name is created with all configuration items enabled, click on the **Template Name** field and copy with the name provided below.
+5. A complete copy of the Database Instance template with a unique name is created with all configuration items enabled, click on the **Template Name** field and copy with the name provided below

     ```
     <copy>ECM003-Drift_Demo</copy>